noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 the eyes and continued.

 [...And here’s the most important part of the story.
-At that time, Phantasmal King-sama asked her family...to become the symbols for the Demon Realm.
+At that time, Phantasmal King-sama asked her family... to become the symbols for the Demon Realm.
 Elder Sis Ein was the only one who refused, and thus, the current Six Kings was formed...
 Since then, Phantasmal King-sama “seemed to be feeling guilt” towards Underworld King-sama.]